Pyreko/yt-community-post-archiver/README.md

 ## Notes

-- Poll vote percentages can only be shown if you are logged in and have voted on the poll before.
+- Poll vote percentages can only be shown if you are logged in due to how vote results are only shown if the user has voted before.
+  - If you have not voted on the poll before, the tool will temporarily vote for you to grab vote percentages, but will then try to undo the vote to avoid messing with anything, but this isn't perfect!

+## Other

+### How does this work?

+This is just a typical Selenium program, that's it.
+As such, it's simulating being a user and manually copying + formatting all the data.
+This is very evident if you disable headless mode, and see all the action.